onewland/gomud/README.markdown

 ## Concepts
-Right now, the implementations of these concepts may not be philosophically correct, as elements settle into place, but they should be mostly accurate.
+Right now, the implementations of these concepts may not be philosophically correct as elements settle into place, but they should be mostly accurate.

 ### Universe
 A Universe is a collection of Rooms, PhysicalObjects, Players, and